-This programme is aimed for students who seek to understand how to include ESG-issues into financial analysis of companies and investment portfolios.
-Where traditional finance focuses on financial valuation, this programme investigates risks as well as opportunities.
+This executive programme is aimed for students who seek to understand how to include ESG-issues into financial analysis of companies and investment portfolios.
+Where traditional finance focuses on financial valuation, this programme investigates risks as well as opportunities related to sustainability.

 In 2020, the Norwegian School of Economics (NHH) and The Norwegian Society of Financial Analysts (NFF) launched the Sustainable Financial Analysis programme in the Norwegian market.
 This year we broaden our scope, and hope to attract a Nordic and international interest.

 The programme retains a practical and applied approach, and the student will be equipped with a deeper and more fundamental understanding of the dilemmas that arise where financial analyses meet sustainability.

 As a student you will explore methods and skills that enable you to include ESG in well-founded financial analyses.
 The benefits are many, particularly as this is a field where the need for essential ESG-information faces many challenges due to a general lack of standards and the very speed with which this field has developed.